Patient retention is the best way to earn revenue for your clinic – because it’s a lot cheaper than acquiring new patients.

 - Try free tools.

-Invest the time to book and attend product demos for every automation tool you’re considering for your practice.
+Invest the time to book and attend product demos for every automation tool you’re considering for your medical practice.

 Make a list of all requirements needed for the adoption of new tools for your practice.
 Ask customer service agents how much time and money their automation tools save clinics, on average.
 Assess any potential cost against time and money saved, and base your decision to adopt new tools against these savings and ease of use.